chouseknecht/minishift-up-role/README.md

     fi
     ```

-- After running `eval $(minishift docker-env)` to set the environment, change the value of DOCKER_API_VERSION to match the version of Docker installed on the minishift instance.
-Run the following:
+- After running `eval $(minishift docker-env)` to set the environment, change the value of DOCKER_API_VERSION to match the version of Docker installed on the minishift instance by running the following:

     ```
     $ export DOCKER_API_VERSION=1.22